Charles Upham: Prisoner of war

 Upham arrived at Weinsberg Camp (Oflag Va).
-On one occasion, he tried to escape the camp by climbing its fences in broad daylight.
+On one occasion, he tried to escape by climbing its fences in broad daylight.
 He became entangled in barbed wire when he fell between the two fences.
 When a guard pointed a pistol at his head and threatened to shoot, Upham calmly ignored him and lit a cigarette.
 This scene was photographed by the Germans as evidence.

 Due to his persistent escape attempts, Upham was eventually transferred to Oflag IV-C at Colditz Castle in late 1943, a fortress renowned for housing persistent and high-profile Allied escapees.
 On the trip to Colditz, Upham tried to escape while on a train.
 During his transfer on the civilian train, while guarded by two Germans, Upham made his final escape attempt.
 Upham was only allowed to visit the toilet when the train was travelling at high speed to prevent him from jumping through a window.
 Nevertheless, Upham prised open the toilet window and jumped onto the tracks, knocking himself unconscious.
-After awakening, he escaped into a nearby orchard, but the even rows of trees and lack of undergrowth provided poor cover and was soon recaptured.
+After awakening, he escaped into a nearby orchard, but the even rows of trees and lack of undergrowth provided poor cover, and he was soon recaptured.

 As the war drew to a close in 1945, Colditz Castle was liberated by the advancing Allied forces.
 Upham, along with the other prisoners, was freed, bringing an end to his nearly three-year ordeal as a POW.
 He headed for the headquarters of the American unit that had captured the town.
 Upham selected the goods he had come for.
 He changed into the American combat uniform, fitted on the boots and the U.S. helmet.
 Then the arms – the Tommy gun, the revolver, two grenades, compass.
 He prepared to go into action with the Americans.
-For four days Charles stayed with the U.S. forces in the Colditz area, clothed and equipped as one of them, waiting for the call forward.
+For four days Upham stayed with the U.S. forces in the Colditz area, clothed and equipped as one of them, waiting for the call forward.
 The pressure of higher orders finally caught him up.
 "Under no circumstances are released P.O.W.s to be permitted to join active service units, unofficially or otherwise.
 P.O.W.s are to be evacuated without exception."
-He could not beat that order, so reluctantly he left the Americans and was soon travelling to England.
+He reluctantly left the Americans and was soon travelling to England.

 In England, he was reunited with McTamney, who was then serving as a nurse.
 They were married at Barton on Sea, Hampshire, on 20 June 1945.
 He returned to New Zealand in early September, and she followed him in December.